Juris Doctor, Emory University School of Law

 Implementing state and local policies regarding sustainability requires either spending or regulation.
 I study land use regulations, regulatory powers, and regulatory processes.

-Thomas Hawkins is a lecturer in the Department of Urban and Regional Planning and is program director of the university’s online Master of Urban and Regional Planning degree program.
+Thomas Hawkins is an instructional assistant professor in the Department of Urban and Regional Planning and is program director of the university’s online Master of Urban and Regional Planning degree program.
 Thomas’s interests include planning and land development regulation under Florida law and the relationship between land development regulation and the built environment.

 Thomas teaches land use law, planning administration and ethics, development review, and urban planning project for the department.
 Thomas has also taught land use law for the Levin College of Law and for Florida State University.